-5. Time and day of week when work-week begins
+- Time and day of the week when work-week begins

-14. Date of payment and pay period covered by payment
+- Date of payment and pay period covered by the payment

-Employers are able to use any timekeeping method they choose such as a biometric time clock, time clock app (Dominion has one on the way, read more here), or mobile/PC punching.
+Employers are able to use any timekeeping method they choose, such as a biometric time clock, or mobile and PC punching.
 Any timekeeping plan is acceptable as long as it is complete and accurate.

 Save the Employer Money

-If you manually calculate the hours on time cards, it certainly saves you time if you round punches, but then you run into the problem of employees questioning your manual calculations.
-“Did you round my time accurately?”
-“Did you round illegally to the employer's advantage?”
+If you manually calculate the hours on time cards, it certainly saves time if you round punches, but then you run into the problem of employees questioning your manual calculations.
 As the employer, you will save money by not rounding your employee punches.
 Smart employees may figure out the ideal times to clock in and clock out to get the most out of their punches in the least amount of actual time spent on the clock.
-See example below.
 To eliminate employees cheating the timekeeping system, remove the punch rounding option to record exact punch times.
-This will also minimize employee questioning and perfect accuracy.
+This will also minimize employees questioning their actual hours worked and improve accuracy.